-An Angkor Explorer tour at its best.
-The temples of the Angkor in the Siem Reap area numbered over 1000 and many remain till today.
-When exploring them, you will come across everything from piles of rocks and brick overrun by huge tree roots to the world’s largest single religious monument – Angkor Wat.
-Together these temples comprise the most significant example of Khmer architecture and ruins are a UNESCO World Heritage Site.
+Cambodia Angkor Explorers.
+The temples of Angkor in the Siem Reap area numbered over 1000.
+Many remain until today and included in the tour.
+When exploring them, you will come across everything from piles of rocks and brick overrun by huge tree roots to the world’s largest single religious monument - Angkor Wat.
+Together these temples comprise the most significant example of Khmer architecture and its ruins have been declared a UNESCO World Heritage Site.

 At a glance

 |Day 1||Welcome to Siem Reap|

 |Day 2||Siem Reap Village Walk and Floating Community|

 |Day 4||Angkor Outlying Temples|

 When visiting Cambodia and Angkor, you feel like stepping into a mystical world of the past.